borkshop/kni/README.md

 [Ink]: https://github.com/inkle/ink

 Inkblots consist of descriptive text and options.
-Inkblot runtime engines trace the dialog, entering at the top of the file (implicitly labeled "start") and exiting out the bottom (implicitly labeled "end").
+Inkblot runtime engines trace the dialog, entering at the top of the file and exiting out the bottom.
 The dialog accumulates options and presents a prompt for the interlocutor to chose the direction of the narrative.